 Provide world-class diverse innovative dance programming and education to Arkansas and beyond.

 Ballet Arkansas is the foremost professional ballet company of the State of Arkansas and a 501 (c) (3) nonprofit organization.
-Over the course of the last 41 years, Ballet Arkansas' world-class education programs and performances have touched the lives of more than 200,000 Arkansans.
+Over the course of the last 42 years, Ballet Arkansas' world-class education programs and performances have touched the lives of nearly 300,000 Arkansans.
 Through the presentation of a vibrant and diverse repertory of classical and contemporary dance, Ballet Arkansas provides the region with bold, original programming for every taste, while making this programming accessible to all audiences.

 Ballet Arkansas's roots can be traced back to the Little Rock Civic Ballet, founded in 1966 by Donald C. Cranford.
 Ballet Arkansas was formed as a non-profit organization in 1978, and the organization's Board of Directors formed the fully professional company in 2009.
 Since its conception, Ballet Arkansas has presented performing greats such as Mikhail Baryshnikov, Rudolf Nureyev, in addition to a number of internationally celebrated dancers and companies.
 The company continued to expand it's reach into communities throughout the state, reaching more than 20,000 Arkansans annually.